 Skaro 129 Posted August 9, 2017 Share Posted August 9, 2017 Is there something that can be done so that the blockchain cannot be copied with a hardfork like BCC?
 It seems to me now, BCC has proven that Bitcoin is not a trustless system.
 Am I wrong in my perception of this?
 But I realize I am asking to make a hardfork that won't allow hardfork ...
 Link to post Share on other sites

 Mark Friedenbach 92 Posted August 10, 2017 Author Share Posted August 10, 2017 No solution, I'm afraid.
 Anyone can fork bitcoin, or freicoin, or any other crypto currency at any time and try to get people to use the new spinoff coin over the old one.
 This isn't the first time that it has happened to bitcoin either, just the first time that it had any significant (albeit minority) support from miners, users, developers, etc. There is not some crypto magic that would save us from this outcome -- I can think of generic approaches to replay prevention that would work no matter the underlying crypto system (e.g. XOR the signature with fixed data).
-Bicknellski and Skaro 2 Link to post Share on other sites
+Skaro and Bicknellski 2 Link to post Share on other sites

 Rik8119 242 Posted August 10, 2017 Share Posted August 10, 2017 14 hours ago, Skaro said: Is there something that can be done so that the blockchain cannot be copied with a hardfork like BCC?
 It seems to me now, BCC has proven that Bitcoin is not a trustless system.
 Am I wrong in my perception of this?
 But I realize I am asking to make a hardfork that won't allow hardfork ...
 Of course there is a solution to that, its called: closed source!
 Just add some stinky unnecessary features that makes it impossible to read the blockchain without your client and you got it...
 But that was the world before Bitcoin, so i guess no one (well, excepting Roger and Jihan) wants to go back there..
 Its not a bug, its THE feature!
 And yes, you can still run the software from 2009 and refuse to update.
 But again who wants that?
 In the end its a consensus that is reached by following the chain with enough marketcap to make it work..
 Skaro 1 Link to post Share on other sites